 Arkady & Boris Strugatsky, Roadside Picnic

-MURMUR is a collaboration between filmmakerand sound artist Stijn Demeulenaere.
+Murmur is a collaboration between filmmaker and sound artist Stijn Demeulenaere.
 On two occasions they went to the swamp in the late hours of the night, just before first light, to record the dawn chorus.
 A dawn chorus is the awakening of the world, or the biotope.
-Just before dawn, the animals wake up, almost one species at the time, and start making their presence known, creating a lush symphony like soundscape that lasts till the sun is well up in the sky.
-At the same time one hears the city awakening in the distance, the continuous bass drone gets louder, the traffic picks up, the overtones of people waking up and getting to work start to disturb the night’s calm.
+Just before dawn, the animals wake up, almost one species at the time, and start making their presence known, creating a lush symphony-like soundscape that lasts till the sun is well up in the sky.
+At the same time one hears the city awakening in the distance, the continuous bass drone gets louder, the traffic picks up, the overtones of people waking up and getting to work start to disturb the night's calm.

 The city drone permeates the sound of the swamp, and a strange mix enfolds between the sound of an awakening nature and a very human presence.
 It gives the place a very otherworldly atmosphere during the twilight hours of the morning.
-MURMUR is a study in sound and image of this place during this blue hour of the morning.

 MURMUR is a film by Jan Locus and Stijn Demeulenaere